 Doctors recommend that boys start doing monthly exams around age 14.
 At this age, it's unlikely you will find anything to be concerned about.
 However, a self-exam will give you the chance to get to know your body so that you can detect changes more easily in the future.

 The best time to do an exam is right after a shower or bath.
 That's when the skin of the scrotum will be most relaxed and the exam will be easier to do.

 You should do the exam standing in front of a mirror.
 If you are nervous about touching yourself, don't be.
 This is how you get to know what your testicles and scrotum should feel like.

-	Feel for any bumps or changes in size or consistency from the last time.
+- Feel for any bumps or changes in size or consistency.

-	After testing one testicle, do the other the same way.
-One testicle may be slightly bigger or smaller; this is normal.
+- After checking one testicle, check the other the same way.
+One testicle may be slightly larger or smaller; this is normal.

 - Lumps should be checked by a doctor.